ForestClaw/forestclaw/README.md

 ForestClaw (http://www.forestclaw.org) is a parallel, multi-block adaptive finite volume code  for solving PDEs on a hierarchy of logically Cartesian meshes.

+*NOTE to previous ForestClaw users* : This is the latest version of ForestClaw and has been migrated from the private BitBucket repository.
+Please update your remote to this reposotory.

 Features of ForestClaw :

 * A multi-resolution hierarchy of grids is stored  as a composite structure of non-